le-si/platform/packages/app/src/Documentation/Integrations/UsingPhotoshopGettingStarted.md

 ![](/Photoshop/default_screen.png)

 If you do, you are good to go!
-Head over to the [Text to Image](/docs/integrations/photoshop/text-to-image) page to learn how to use the plugin to generate images.
+Head over to the [text-to-image](/docs/integrations/photoshop/text-to-image) page to learn how to use the plugin to generate images.